-Net identity includes: physical appearance, gender, race or ethnicity, religion, sexual orientation, gender identity, or disability Marginalized youth (including girls, youth of color, LGBTQ+ youth, and others from marginalized groups) were more than 1.5 times as likely as non-marginalized youth to be harassed for their identity (72% versus 46%).
-Reasons for Harassment: Identity, Marginalized versus Non-marginalized Do you think any of these experiences were a result of your... gender, physical appearance, sexual orientation, religion, race or ethnicity, gender identity, disability.
+Net identity includes: physical appearance, gender, race or ethnicity, religion, sexual orientation, gender identity, or disability Marginalized youth (including girls, youth of color, LGBTQ+ youth, and others from marginalized groups) were more than 1.5 times as likely as non-marginalized youth to be harassed for their identity (72% vs. 46%).
+Reasons for Harassment: Identity, Marginalized vs. Non-Marginalized

+Do you think any of these experiences were a result of your... gender, physical appearance, sexual orientation, religion, race or ethnicity, gender identity, disability.

 Percent among those harassed.
-Marginalized includes respondents who are female, Jewish, Muslim, LGBTQ+, Non-white (Black/African, Hispanic or Latino/a, Asian American, Native American, Middle Eastern) or disabled &lt;sup>20 The base size for non-marginalized youth was 48, so caution should be used when interpreting this data.
-Girls were about three times as likely as boys to report being harassed due to their gender (34% of female-identified respondents versus 12% of male-identified ones).
+Marginalized includes respondents who are female, Jewish, Muslim, LGBTQ+, non-white (Black/African, Hispanic or Latino/a, Asian American, Native American, Middle Eastern) or disabled Girls were about three times as likely as boys to report being harassed due to their gender (34% of female-identified respondents vs. 12% of male-identified ones).
 Reasons for Harassment: Gender Do you think any of these experiences were a result of your... gender?